What materials can be used to generate electricity?

 - certain native forestry materials resulting from forestry operations including:

-- pulp wood logs, heads and off-cuts carried out in accordance with an Integrated Forestry Operations Approval (IFOA) or a private native forestry plan,
+- pulp wood logs, heads and off-cuts, or trees cleared as a result of thinning, which has been carried out in accordance with an Integrated Forestry Operations Approval (IFOA) or a private native forestry plan,

 - trees cleared in accordance with a development consent or approval, or exempt development, under the Environmental Planning and Assessment Act 1979;